Overview

 All investment programs have certain risks that are borne by the investor.
 Our investment

-approach is to educate clients on these risks and select only those investments commensurate
+approach is to educate clients about these risks and select only those investments commensurate

 with the risks the investor accepts.
 Investors face the following investment risks: